Author: DW Layton

 Select Lotions for Prevention

-As we get older, taking care of our skin becomes more important.
-This is because the skin’s protective layer changes and becomes less effective.
-Using moisturizers regularly can help keep skin hydrated.
 Changes in the weather can affect indoor conditions and dry out your skin.
 That’s why it’s important to adjust your skin-care routine as needed.
-Dermidia Select suggests lotions based on the current Dry Skin Index predicted for your area.
+Dermidia Select suggests lotions based on the current Dry Skin Index predicted for where you live.

-It uses a special model to predict indoor skin stresses.
+This app uses a special model to predict indoor skin stresses.
 It links current weather conditions to the Dry Skin Index.
 This model is designed for detached, wood-frame houses in the USA.
 Therefore, the predictions might not match exactly with your housing situation.
+Importantly, Dermidia Select also includes the option for receiving a weekly notification of the expected drying conditions for the next week.

 Select Lotions for Healing